-Girmay Zahilay leads Larry Gossett in early King County Council primary election results
+Larry Gossett, Seattle civil rights icon, trails Girmay Zahilay in King County Council race

 Larry Gossett might be in trouble.

-Gossett, who’s been a King County Council member for a quarter-century, and a Seattle civil rights icon for twice that long, trailed challenger Girmay Zahilay 52% to 39% in early returns Tuesday night.
-And while both Zahilay and Gossett will move on to November’s general election, Gossett is almost certainly looking at the most challenging campaign of his long career.
+Gossett, a King County Council member for a quarter-century and a Seattle civil rights icon for twice that long, trailed District 2 challenger Girmay Zahilay 52% to 39% in early returns Tuesday night.
+While both Zahilay and Gossett appear certain to move on to November’s general election, Gossett is looking at the most challenging campaign of his long career.

 Gossett, a longtime civil rights activist and Central District community leader, was first elected to the County Council in 1993.
 Since then, he’s been re-elected seven times, representing a district that includes the University District, Capitol Hill, Central District and Southeast Seattle.

 Zahilay, 32, is less than half Gossett’s age.
-An Ivy League-educated lawyer and education advocate who emigrated from Sudan at age 4, Zahilay has raised about $40,000 more than Gossett so far in the campaign, and outspent Gossett by about $30,000.
+An Ivy League-educated lawyer and education advocate who immigrated to South Seattle from Sudan at age 4, Zahilay raised about $40,000 more than Gossett in the campaign, and outspent Gossett by about $30,000.

+“Voters want change, that’s what our results are showing us,” Zahilay said from his election-night party at Rumba Notes Lounge in Columbia City.
+Zahilay said he was “overwhelmed with gratitude and joy,” but he’s taking nothing for granted ahead of the fall campaign.

+“This just validated the sentiment we all felt, which is it’s time for change,” he said.
+“It’s time to address all the major challenges that have been rocking our region.”

 Both candidates say they would focus on increasing affordable housing and access to public transit.
 They agree on most issues, but Zahilay stresses the importance of new ideas and energy, while Gossett points to his experience and legislative track record.